Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 LISTEN LIVE TO NEWSTALK ZB

-Ardern said the Government would provide clarity to businesses, for transport, for health and for recreation and education.
+Ardern said the Government would provide clarity around what alert level 3 looks like to businesses, for transport, for health and for recreation and education.

-But she did say the Government would provide "the principles of what we expect to see within different environments and what can and cannot occur, and then examples."
+She said the Government would provide "the principles of what we expect to see within different environments and what can and cannot occur, and then examples".

 "We will be providing as much detail as possible for businesses to know and understand whether they can, or cannot, open and if they can, what is expected of them."